 Captain Samuel Cherry is killed at Mana.
 Some say in retaliation for the death of the Chief the year before.

 John Bell dies suddenly.
-No planks could be found for a coffin, so an old friend, also from Dundee, “Scotch Jock” Nicol and Johnny Knochs buried him in a rum barrel on the Island.
+No planks can be found for a coffin, so an old friend from Dundee, “Scotch Jock” Nicol and Johnny Knochs bury him in a rum barrel on the island.

-The Fraser brothers, Alex and Thomas, from Sydney, are sent by their boss, Frederick Paterson to manage the Whaling Station and farm, after buying out Bell, Mossman and Co.
-Mrs Bell never overcame her grief, it is said she became one of Te Rangihaeata’s wives and was taken to live at one of his mainland Pa’s.
+The Fraser brothers, Alex and Thomas, from Sydney, are sent by their boss, Frederick Paterson to manage the whaling station and farm, after buying out Bell, Mossman and Co.
+Mrs Bell never overcame her grief at her husband’s death.
+It is said she became one of Te Rangihaeata’s wives and was taken to live at one of his mainland pa.
 There she is treated as a slave.
 Johnny Knochs moves to Tokamapuna Island with Captain Tommy Evans, the renowned whaler.
 In October, Waitohi, the eldest sister of Te Rauparaha and mother of Te Rangihaeata died.
 Her tangi is held on Mana.
-The last inter-tribe battle takes place at Waikanae afterwards as Ngati-Raukawa attack Ngati-Awa on route home.
+The last inter-tribe battle takes place at Waikanae afterwards as Ngati-Raukawa attack Ngati-Awa en route home.
 It is witnessed by Johnny Knochs and others from Tokamapuna from boats off the beach.
 Colonel Wakefield sails past Mana that same day on route to Kapiti.
-On behalf of the New Zealand Company, he meets with the prominent chiefs and after lengthy talks, they sign his land sales agreement.
-Both Mana and Kapiti Island’s are with the “Tory” and travels the length of the North Island acting as an interpreter, witnessing negotiation with Maori Chiefs and William Wakefield.
+On behalf of the New Zealand Company, he meets with the prominent chiefs and, after lengthy talks, they sign his land sales agreement.
+Both Mana and Kapiti Islands are with the “Tory” and travels the length of the North Island acting as an interpreter, witnessing negotiation with Maori chiefs and William Wakefield.
 The HMS Calliope shelters at Mana while in the Cook Strait area.

-The lighthouse is dismantled and winched down the cliff to a waiting ship and shipped to Cape Egmont.
+1881 The lighthouse is dismantled and winched down the cliff to a waiting ship and shipped to Cape Egmont in Taranaki.

 1840 Mrs Bell is taken back to the Pa at Mana Major Bunbury, aboard the HMS Herald stops at Mana, hoping to settle a dispute with the Whalers and Maori.